prolificinteractive/swift-style-guide/README.md

 var previousState = States.Closed // Reads less clearly than the previous option.
 ```

-For enums with associated values, declare the associated value on the same line as its declaration:
+For enums with raw values, declare the raw value on the same line as its declaration:

 ```swift
 internal enum HTTPMethod: String {